airbornelamb/rpi/README.md

 # Raspberry Pi 3

 This is my repo for testing configurations on my rpi3.
-I've learned that everyone calls the rpi3 by different architectures, which is frustrating.

-> So far what this repo will do is use cloud-init on top of Hypriot to setup a Docker swarm with Portainer and Pi-Hole.
+So far what this repo will do is use cloud-init on top of Hypriot to setup a Docker swarm with Portainer and Pi-Hole.
 You'll have a swarm and ad-blocking DNS in less than the time it takes to brew a cup of coffee.

 ## Usage

-***I would suggest forking this repo so you can make changes to any config files.
-Or you could use mine, but the key is to remember I have set the address to 192.168.2.2 for the pi in multiple config files and you will have to either go with that or change it.***
+**I would suggest forking this repo so you can make changes to any config files.
+Or you could use mine, but the key is to remember I have set the address to 192.168.2.2 for the pi in multiple config files and you will have to either go with that or change it.**

 First you will need to get the amazing Hypriot flash utility:
 ```bash